GSA/datagov-infrastructure-live/iam/README.md

 ### New users

-Create a new user module within `main.tf`.
-You can copy from an existing resources.
-Make sure the user is in the `developer` group which enforces MFA.
+Create a new user module within `users.tf`.
+You can copy from an existing resource.
+Make sure the user is in the `developers` group which enforces MFA.

 ```
 module "firstname_lastname" {